masnes/financial_calculators/README.md

 Assuming:
     A starting contribution of $0
     An inflation rate of 1.03
-    An interest rate of 1.07
+    An compounding rate of 1.07
     A yearly contribution of $10,000
     40 years of contribution
     and 40 years till retirement

-    You'll have a net interest rate of 1.04
+    You'll have a net compounding rate of 1.04

 You will retire with the equivalent of $950,255.16 in today's currency